Why Manual Accessibility Testing is Necessary

 - Can you interact with any special features like maps, sliders, and video or audio players?

-- If you interact with a feature does your focus shift unexpectedly?
+- If you interact with a feature or close a popup does your focus shift unexpectedly?

 - Can you fill out and submit forms?